Alaska: Southwest

 Southwest Alaska is a sparsely inhabited region stretching some 500 mi inland from the Bering Sea.
 Most of the population lives along the coast.
-Kodiak Island is also located in Southwest.
+Kodiak Island is also located in the Southwest.
 The massive Yukon–Kuskokwim Delta, one of the largest river deltas in the world, is here.
-Portions of the Alaska Peninsula are considered part of Southwest, with the remaining portions included with the Aleutian Islands (see below).
+Portions of the Alaska Peninsula are considered part of the Southwest, with the Aleutian Islands often (but not always) being grouped in as well.